solomspd/embedded-concurrent-scheduler/README.md

 - Connect the ultrasonic sensor VCC to 5v and ground to ground.
 - Connect sensor trig to A0 and echo to A1
 - Connect the buzzer ground to ground and VCC to B3.

+Since STM32L4 seems to have issues with interrupts over UART over UART1, we use UART2 with a USB to TTL module.

+- Connect USB to TTL Rx to STM32 Tx and Tx to STM32 Rx.
+And ground to ground.